ros2/design/articles/141_static_remapping.md

 These references are required to be separated from tokens by a `/`.
 When this creates a name with `//` one slash is automatically deleted.
 For example `**/bar:=/bar/\1` matches the name `/foo/bar` with `**` capturing `/foo`, but the new name is `/bar/foo`.

+The replacement part of a rule may not have a URL scheme.
+This is to avoid a mismatch between the scheme type of the match side and of the replacement side.

 The substitution operators (`~` and `{}`) are replaced first.
 Afterwards the reference operators are replaced with the matched content.